 7(b) – Residence Permits as a retired non-citizen

 This is a very simple way of moving to Mauritius without having to commit to any investments here.
-The conditions are that the applicant is 50 years old or more, and is not intending to work or be employed in Mauritius (you can still work for companies abroad).
+The conditions are that the applicant is 50 years old or more, and is not intending to work or be employed in Mauritius.
+You can still work for companies abroad.
 One needs to transfer an average of USD 1,500 per month for the duration of your stay here.
-There is a lot of focus by developers and the Government to make Mauritius a dream retirement destination, from specialist medical facilities to Senior Living accommodation throughout the island.
+There is a lot of focus by developers and the Government to make Mauritius a dream retirement destination.
+There are specialist medical facilities and Senior Living accommodation throughout the island.
 The ability to scuba-dive, play golf and walk the beaches in numerous locations around the island adds some further draw to expats of retirement age.

 8 – What is Permanent Residence Permit in Mauritius?